gov lk large

 Colombo 01

-Ministry of Finance, Planning and Economic Development 31 October 2025
+Ministry of Finance, Planning and Economic Development, Colombo 01

 The Government of Sri Lanka had discussions with the Asian Development Bank to mobilize a loan amounting to USD 100 million coupled with an externally financed grant amounting to USD 6.9 million from the Pandemic Prevention, Preparedness and Response Trust Fund (Pandemic Fund) for the Implementation of the Strengthening Integrated Health Care and Governance for Universal Health Coverage Program under the Result-based Lending modality.